Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [Rsync](https://rsync.samba.org/): an outstanding file transfer utility.
 It is mainly targeted towards incremental transfers.
 It is mainly used for backup or complex copying.

 * [Borg](https://github.com/borgbackup/borg): as it says in it's description: Deduplicating archiver with compression and authenticated encryption.
 It works wonders for backups.
+A similar tool would be [Restic](https://restic.net/).

 * [Atool](http://www.nongnu.org/atool/): a multi-format archiver and extractor.